C23-PS404-Huze-Bangkit/.github/profile/README.md

 Visit [this repository](https://github.com/C23-PS404-Huze-Bangkit/cloud-computing)  for more information on our use of Cloud Computing.

 ## Our Team
-[Tirta Agung Jati - ID M200DKX4520](https://www.linkedin.com/in/tirta-agung-jati) - tirtaagungjati19@gmail.com - ML
+[Tirta Agung Jati - ID M200DKX4520](https://www.linkedin.com/in/tirta-agung-jati) - tirtaagungjati19@gmail.com - ML & Also working in Mobile Development

 [Firman Afrialdy - ID M151DSX1444](#) - ML